 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
 The school does not tolerate bullying of any kind.
+We use the acronym STOP, several times on purpose, to identify bullying.
 If discovered we act immediately to stop any further occurrences of such behaviour.
 See bullying policy.